Food, Activity & Nutrition Initiatives

 What Lurie Children's is doing to address food insecurity and improve physical activity

-At Lurie Children’s, we recognize that helping children to achieve healthy weights means attending to the social, environmental and economic conditions that influence families’ abilities to consume a nutritious diet and be physically active.
+At Lurie Children’s, we recognize that helping children thrive means attending to the social, environmental and economic conditions that influence families’ abilities to consume a nutritious diet and be physically active.
 Through our Food, Activity and Nutrition (FAN) initiatives (formerly the Consortium to Lower Childhood Obesity in Chicago [CLOCC]), we collaborate with key partners on local, state-wide and national levels to help ensure that supports for healthy eating and being physically active are always within reach for youth and their families where they live, learn, and play.

-Supported by decades of research, FAN takes a social ecological approach to improving access to nutrition foods and physical activity opportunities.
+Supported by decades of research, FAN takes a social ecological approach to improving access to nutritious foods and physical activity opportunities.
 We work to address some of the key barriers to health and wellness by collaborating with local, state-wide, and national partners to:

 • Support the emergency food and food retail environments